 Cognitive load management is a critical component in the learning process because our brains have a limited capacity in working memory.
 This means that as educators and learners, we must consider how much new information we are presented with at one time.
 The human working memory can only hold a handful of items simultaneously, typically around 3-5.
 Therefore, it’s crucial that we develop teaching strategies that don't overload this capacity.

 To manage cognitive overload during lectures or classes, it is helpful to focus on the most important concepts.
 Activities like extensive note-taking can significantly increase cognitive load, leading to reduced information retention.
 Writing requires substantial cognitive resources as it involves multiple processes such as listening, understanding, and then transcribing, which is more demanding than simply listening or reading.
-By minimizing unnecessary distractions and emphasizing key points, educators can help manage students' cognitive load.
+By minimising unnecessary distractions and emphasising key points, educators can help manage students' cognitive load.

 Additionally, understanding the role of the dorsal lateral prefrontal cortex (DLPFC) in managing working memory is valuable.
 The DLPFC is involved in updating working memory with relevant new information, which has implications for flexibility in goal pursuit and learning approaches.
-Knowing how to leverage this neural control can help in better aligning teaching strategies with students' cognitive processes.
+Knowing how to use this neural control can help in better aligning teaching strategies with students' cognitive processes.

 Collaborative efforts between educators and neuroscientists can lead to the incorporation of scientific principles in classroom settings.
-When teachers apply neuroscience in their instruction, it can empower students to direct their own learning, exploring subjects and identifying interests autonomously.
-Tailoring education to neurodivergent learners by recognizing and meeting their unique needs is another critical aspect.
+When teachers apply neuroscience in their instruction, it can enable students to direct their own learning, exploring subjects and identifying interests autonomously.
+Tailoring education to neurodivergent learners by recognising and meeting their unique needs is another critical aspect.
 Customized strategies help these students better engage with the learning process, enabling them to discover their methods and preferences for mastering new concepts.

 Data-driven decision-making, enriched with insights from neuroscience, assists teachers in refining their instructional methods.
 They can adjust their approaches to create the most supportive environment possible for self-discovery in learning.
 Meanwhile, implementing active learning strategies encourages the development of multiple neural connections, creating a classroom atmosphere ripe for independent knowledge exploration by the students.